Alkaline earth metal: Calcium

+Radium

 Applications

 Beryllium is used mainly in military applications, but non-military uses exist.
 In electronics, beryllium is used as a p-type dopant in some semiconductors, and beryllium oxide is used as a high-strength electrical insulator and heat conductor.
 Beryllium alloys are used for mechanical parts when stiffness, light weight, and dimensional stability are required over a wide temperature range.
 Beryllium-9 is used in small-scale neutron sources that use the reaction ^{9}Be + ^{4}He (α) → ^{12}C + ^{1}n, the reaction used by James Chadwick when he discovered the neutron.
-Its low atomic weight and low neutron absorption cross section would make beryllium suitable as a neutron moderator, but its high price and the readily available alternatives such as water, heavy water and nuclear graphite have limited this to niche applications.
+Its low atomic weight and low neutron absorption cross-section would make beryllium suitable as a neutron moderator, but its high price and the readily available alternatives such as water, heavy water and nuclear graphite have limited this to niche applications.
 In the FLiBe eutectic used in molten salt reactors, beryllium's role as a moderator is more incidental than the desired property leading to its use.

 Magnesium has many uses.
-It offers advantages over other structural materials such as aluminium, but magnesium's usage is hindered by its flammability.
-Magnesium is often alloyed with aluminium, zinc and manganese to increase it strength and corrosion resistance.
+It offers advantages over other structural materials such as aluminum, but magnesium's usage is hindered by its flammability.
+Magnesium is often alloyed with aluminum, zinc and manganese to increase its strength and corrosion resistance.
 Magnesium has many other industrial applications, such as its role in the production of iron and steel, and in the Kroll process for production of titanium.